discordeno/discordeno/examples/bigbot-19/README.md

 > This template has been tested with the following versions:
 >
 > - NodeJS: v18.20.3 and v22.2.0
+>   - Any NodeJS version between v18.20.3 and v22.2.0 should work, anything below v18 will not run correctly, anything above v22 should work
 > - RabbitMQ: v3.12.14 with:
 >   - Erlang: v26.2.5
 >   - [RabbitMQ Message Deduplication Plugin](https://github.com/noxdafox/rabbitmq-message-deduplication): v0.6.2
 > - InfluxDB: v2.7.6
->
-> Any version between v18.20.3 and v22.2.0 should work, anything below v18 will not run correctly, anything above v22 should work

 You will need to start a few processes.